 Many cannabis advocates have cited several Colorado studies that show teen use of cannabis has decreased with legalization.
 Dispensaries are highly regulated in part to stop teen use.
 In addition, with the legalization of cannabis and its popularity among parents, advocates argue it has lost its appeal among the youth.
 That is because it is no longer so taboo.

 Nadelmann pointed out that NIDA has been “operating in a political context in which punitive prohibitionist policies, mass arrests [and] the heavily racial biases that go with all of that has been pervasive.”

 He asked Volkow to condemn cannabis prohibition.

 “From day one, I’ve been against the criminalization of people because they have a problem with substance use disorders.
 I’ve been very, very vocal,” Volkov said.
-“One of the reasons why I took this position was because I say we can develop the science in such a way that policy changes.”
+“We can develop the science in such a way that policy changes.”

 Volkov noted she understands the harm the criminalization of possession has had during the War on Drugs.

 “I’ve also been openly active in criticizing the policy of incarcerating for crack versus cocaine.
 Which made absolutely no sense,” she said.